lydiastepanek/pen-loop-dot-io-archive/src/content/posts/starting-over.md

 My search revealed that only 50 people in the world search for the term "phishing gmail" every month.
 In comparison, 500 people search for “free parking app,” which explains why there are so many successful parking apps.

 ![](/images/posts/keyword_search.png "keyword search")
-<center>An anti-phishing add-on for Gmail was not what the world was searching for.</center>
+<div class="image-caption">An anti-phishing add-on for Gmail was not what the world was searching for.</div>

 Again, many people probably do want a phishing plugin, but it’s useful for me to quantify how many people want a phishing plugin versus a free parking app, so that I can spend my time most productively.